marcosjom/sys-tunnel-src/README.md

 Run an instance listening to a port, inverting the layers defining on the clients and redirecting to your internal service's port.

 Both your client and service will communicate as if the traffic is plain and unencrypted, but the tunnel acts as an intermediary peer-to-peer encryption layer.
-Any attempt to communicate without a tunnel or a valid tunnel configuration will produce an invalida stream-of-octets at the server side.
+Any attempt to communicate without a tunnel or a valid tunnel configuration will produce an invalid stream-of-octets for the server.

 # How to compile